idea-kmi/EvidenceHub/docs/README.md

 ```

 So we use it to compress files to speed up the website and for having site specific 404 and 403 pages.
-We also uncomment the first three lines if we want to put the hub into maintenace mode and display a holding page to the user (index-maintenace.php)
+We also uncomment the commented out three lines if we want to put the hub into maintenace mode and display a holding page to the user (index-maintenace.php)

 ### PHP version 7.4.33